1st SS Division, “Leibstandarte SS~Adolf Hitler”:

 This uniform was generally based on the Heer Field uniform but did utilize the slanting slash side pockets and a black and silver stripe piped collar as the rest of the tunic.

 We see this Scharführer in his Feldanzug für Waffen-SS as he appears after the Austrian Anschluss.
 He is wearing the early “Reichswehr-Pattern shoulder board, with pointed ends, and no Waffenfarbe whatsoever.
 The Smaller overlapping LAH ciphers are embroidered onto the boards and the new standard size would be used on all that followed for the remainder of the conflict.
-But the newer type sleeve eagle has replaced the VT-style National Eagle seen on earlier Feldanzug.
+But the newer type of sleeve eagle has replaced the VT-style National Eagle seen on earlier Feldanzug.

-SS-Untersturmführer, Leibstandarte Adolf Hitler :
+Infantry SS-Untersturmführer, Leibstandarte Adolf Hitler :

 Housed in the former Imperial Prussian cadet barracks in Berlin-Lichterfelde by 1937 had reached Standarten size.
 This SS-Untersturmführer wears the earliest style of Feldgrau uniform introduced in that year.
 Cut in the style of the black SS-Service Uniform it has an open collar for wear with a brown shirt and black tie, four button front with slash cut lower pockets.

-SS-Unterscharführer, 8./SS-Artilleri Regiment LSSAH:
+SS-Unterscharführer, 8./SS-Artillerie Regiment LSSAH:

 Following taking part in Unternehmen Barbarossa as part of Heeresgruppe Süd